Telecommunications Cyber Security and Resilience Bill Compliance Guide

 Telecoms providers offering managed services (ongoing IT management, not just connectivity) may be regulated as relevant managed service providers (RMSPs).

-Bill 329, Part 2, Section 9
+HL Bill 32, Part 2, Section 9

 Part 4, Section 43 - Directions for National Security